Resonance frequency of different interfacial modes of a slug trapped in a milli-channel: Results

-Figure \ref{fig:111} shows the different normalized mode amplitudes plotted against driving frequency for a bubble of 1.6 mm length and 0.374 mm width surrounded by water.
-The parameters are chosen as per the experiments of Ryu \textit{et.al.} \cite{ryuetal}.
-With increase in frequency, the different surface modes of oscillation become more prominent.
-The maximum amplitude of each succeeding mode is lower than the previous one.
-However, they become visible at higher frequencies, as their maxima is higher than the amplitude of other modes at that frequency.
-This is observed experimentally in both spherical14 as well as semi – cylindrical4 bubbles.
-The predicted resonance frequency, 4.161 kHz, is very close to the experimental value of 4 kHz obtained by Ryu \textit{et.al.} \cite{ryuetal} in his experiments.
-The experimental images of Ryu \textit{et.al.} \cite{ryuetal} show oscillations corresponding to a higher mode (not first mode) at the determined resonance frequency.
-This explains why the second peak obtained in our study coincides with the experimental resonance frequency obtained by Ryu \textit{et.al.} \cite{ryuetal}
+Figure \ref{Figure 2} shows the different normalized Fourier mode amplitudes ($a_n/a_0$) plotted against the driving frequency for a slug of 1.6 mm length and 0.374 mm width surrounded by water.
+These parameters are chosen to mimic the experiments of \cite{Ryu2010} by using from their experiments, the height of interface from the bottom wall as $a$ and tube diameter as $b$.
+We see that the maximum amplitude of each succeeding higher mode is lower than the previous one.
+With an increase in frequency, the different surface modes of oscillation become more prominent.
+This is observed experimentally in both spherical (\cite{Tho2007}) as well as semi – cylindrical bubbles (\cite{Rallabandi2013}).
+The predicted resonance frequency of the second mode, 4.161 kHz, is comparable to that obtained experimentally by \cite{Ryu2010}.
+The experimental images of their work suggest oscillations corresponding to the second mode at $\approx$ 4 kHz.\\

+An important parameter that can be used to alter the resonant frequency of the system is the slug size.
+The dependence of resonance frequency on the aspect ratio of the slug was investigated analytically and is shown in Figure \ref{Figure 3}.
+We see a decrease in resonance frequency with increase in aspect ratio of the slug.
+This trend is similar to that of Minnaert frequency which decreases with increase in size of the bubble.
+Our model shows that the resonant frequency of a slug in a microchannel is two order of magnitude higher than that in a millichannel.